CSCCE Community Participation Model

 • How these forms of information flow map onto the four modes is described in more detail below.

-• Next, you will see a network diagram representation of community member interactions, which is further described in terms of INTERACTIONS, GOALS, COMMUNITY ACTIVITIES, and POWER BALANCES.
+• Next, there is a network diagram representation of community member interactions, which is further described in terms of INTERACTIONS, GOALS, COMMUNITY ACTIVITIES, and POWER BALANCES.

-• Below that, the CHAMPION mode (see below for details).
+• Below that, the CHAMPION mode (you can find more details below).

 • The last row offers a SLOGAN, which you can use to conceptualize the attitude of a convening organization engaging in each mode.